Gallery-of-Kaeon/Philosophers-Stone/README.md

 ### Has the Philosopher's Stone ever actually been used for anything?

 Yes!
-The other two projects on this github account make use of the Philosopher's Stone.
+Two of the other projects on this github account make use of the Philosopher's Stone.

 The [Kaeon FUSION](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/README.md) interpreter is built using Philosopher's Stones, and the [ACE Game Engine Model](https://github.com/Gallery-of-Kaeon/Kaeon-ACE/blob/master/Kaeon%20ACE/Documentation/Game%20Engine%20Model/README.md) makes use of them as well.